kbase/workspace_deluxe/docsource/saveobjects.rst

 Save an object with provenance
 ------------------------------

-Establishing data provenance is required for usable data and repeatable science.
-Without provenance data for a data object, said object might as well have been made from the whole cloth.
-Reproducing the data is impossible, and it is impossible to judge the data's reliability.

 Provenance data may be saved along with the object data as a list of provenance actions (PAs).
 Each PA represents a step taken to convert a data unit into another - for example, passing a genome sequence to a server